tdilauro/Simplified-wiki/Deployment:-Quickstart-with-Docker.md

 #### `SIMPLIFIED_PRODUCTION_DATABASE`

-*Required in v2.x only.* The URL of the production PostgreSQL database for the application.
+*Required.* The URL of the production PostgreSQL database for the application.

 #### `SIMPLIFIED_TEST_DATABASE`